Codecademy/docs/content/language-agnostic/concepts/who-is-grace-hopper/who-is-grace-hopper.md

 Grace Hopper began her career in service in the United States Navy Reserve, and was assigned to work on the Bureau of Ships Computation Project at Harvard in 1944.
 There she served on the computer programming staff that developed the Automatic Sequence Controlled Calculator (ASCC) also known as Mark I used in the war effort during the last part of World War II.

-Hopper went on to contribute to the development of the Univac 1, the first computer designed for general business application in the US at Eckert-Mauchly Computer Corporation.
+Hopper went on to contribute to the development of the UNIVAC I (UNIVersal Automatic Computer I), the first computer designed for general business application in the U.S. at Eckert-Mauchly Computer Corporation.

 Hopper is also recognized as the originator of the theory of machine-independent programming languages with her first paper on compilers, in 1952.
 With the notion that code should be able to be written in English, Hopper as the director of automatic programming and her team developed FLOW-MATIC & MATH-MATIC.